 But if you tend to over-analyse (as many of our readers do!), then you may need to focus more on just making applications and seeing when turns up, and then taking a job for a couple of years, seeing how it goes, and learning as you go.

 The ideal is to end up with some long-term visions for your career that are reasonably stable, and in sync with the concrete next steps you’re setting yourself up for — but it can take a little while to people reach that point.

 What should go into your long-term plan?

 An ideal long-term plan will focus on elements of your career planning that are relatively stable, but also relevant to your choice of next steps.

-The other most useful element of a long-term plan is something about the type of role or skill-type you want to use long-term, such as economics researcher, entrepreneur or expert in operations.
+The other most useful element of a long-term plan is a hypothesis about the type of role or skill-type you want to use long-term, such as economics researcher, entrepreneur, expert in operations.
 Your choice of problem is about what you hope to change in the world, and your role is how you hope to change it.
 Careers are often built around a skill type, so this seems like a useful element to focus on.
+Besides skills, it can be useful to think about your underlying key strengths you want to focus on, such as teamwork, strategy, being organised, and so on.
 Again, the aim is to pick out a set of ideas for your long-term role that are narrow enough to provide direction, but not so specific that they will change too often.

 If you have more time, it can also be useful to write about the moral values and big picture principles that underlie your choice of problem area.
 These tend to be more stable than your choice of problem, though are too high-level to be applied to most decisions.
 We’d also encourage you to write out the ingredients you want in a job from a personal perspective.